All Products

 Important

-• The Secret must be in the same namespace as the workload.
+The passwordless component and a manually specified imagePullSecrets field cannot be used at the same time.
+The Secret must be in the same namespace as the workload.

 Example of using imagePullSecrets

-kubectl create secret generic image-secret-1 \
+kubectl create secret docker-registry image-secret-1 \

 --docker-server=<registry-server> \